-The Biggest Marketing Challenges Facing the Financial Industry (and How to Overcome Them)
+How to Overcome the 3 Biggest Marketing Challenges Facing the Financial Industry

-Here are some of the problems facing marketing departments within the financial services industry and what can be done to help overcome them.
+Here are some of the business-critical problems facing marketing departments within the financial services industry and potential solutions to overcome them.

 After the reputational battering the industry has taken over the past decade and with only 32% of people saying that they have confidence in banks, financial marketers have the tough challenge of improving the way that their brands are perceived by customers.